spaze/phpstan-disallowed-calls/README.md

  ------ --------------------------------------------------------
 ```

-## Allow some previously disallowed calls
+## Allow some previously disallowed calls or attributes

 Sometimes, the method, the function, or the constant needs to be called or used once in your code, for example in a custom wrapper.
 You can use PHPStan's [`ignoreErrors` feature](https://github.com/phpstan/phpstan#ignore-error-messages-with-regular-expressions) to ignore that one call: